 We’d hope that this would go without saying, but as long as your complaint is met with a solution (i.e. a fresh plate or an appropriate gastronomic alternative), then the establishment you have taken umbrage with owe you nothing more.

-Nobody likes a miser, and restaurants tend to operate on razor-thin margins.
+Nobody likes a miser, and restaurants tend to operate on razor-thin margins – never more so than now.
 That said, if you are lucky enough to score a free round of drinks, express your polite thanks, and be sure to tip accordingly.

 Accept that you might not be in the right